I Have A Plan For Me

 What if instead of trusting my reality, I learned to trust myself?

 Because imagine the force of that.
-To know yourself so completely that liking doesn't even enter the equation, only love.
+To know yourself so completely that liking or disliking doesn't even enter the equation, only love.
 Because the things I don't understand, the things I don't like, can simply be loved from a distance.
 And my existence can become so authentic, so genuinely my own, that accepting myself becomes the only thing I have to do to fulfill my mission here.

 Growing up is learning how to become yourself.
 And maybe being that person, the one who really knows you, is enough to permeate a whole world of good.